Rosster/MLFinalProject/README.md

 - the n columns representing T and [(T-i) for i in range(0, n)] columns (ordered by date)
 - sentiment on title and content?

+---

+IDea

+Aggregate on sentiment -> like compound how is the sentiment score predictive of the change in stock price